thisago/dirtygpt/readme.md

 ## How it works?

-When you create a new instance of `DirtyGPT`, a async http web server will start in asynchronous, it accept multiple websocket connections and when you query the prompt in lib, the server will add your prompt to the queue, and the connected userscripts will request a prompt.
+When you create a new instance of `DirtyGPT`, an http web server starts asynchronously, it accept multiple websocket connections and when you query the prompt in lib, the server will add your prompt to the queue, and the connected userscripts will request a prompt.
 When the server sends the prompt to a client (userscript), it saves the client ID in prompt and if for some reason the client